Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Step 4: Create a Route table and associate the same with subnets

-This route table enables internet communication of both the subnets, making them public.
+This route table enables internet communication between both subnets, making them public.

 resource "aws_route_table" "route_table" {